Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Experiments

-As shown in Figure \ref{fig:boxplots} (a), GPI-LS exhibits significantly lower performance across all objectives compared to PCN and LCN (GPI-LS was only tested up to $6$ objectives due to the exponentially increasing runtime).
-This performance gap is primarily due to the combination of the high-dimensional state-action-reward space and the limited number of timesteps.
-The original experiments on larger domains were conducted over more than $200$k steps; to ensure a fair comparison, we have restricted training to $30$k steps.
+As shown in \Cref{fig:boxplots} (a), GPI-LS exhibits significantly lower performance across all objectives compared to PCN and LCN.
+(We limited GPI-LS to up to six objectives due to rapidly increasing runtime.)
+This performance gap is primarily due to the combination of the high-dimensional state-action-reward space and the limited number of time steps.
+The original experiments on larger domains were conducted for over $200$k steps; to ensure a fair comparison, we restricted training to $30$k steps.

-We focus on PCN vs LCN on the rest of the discussion.
-PCN shows strong performance on hypervolume and EUM in environments with 2--6 objectives.
-This is expected, as PCN is designed to learn diverse, non-Pareto-dominated solutions, which maximize these metrics.
-However, for larger objectives, LCN surpasses PCN even in hypervolume and EUM --- metrics it is not specifically designed for.
-This occurs because, given the high state-action space of the environment, the non-Pareto-dominated solutions significantly expand with objectives, making the supervised training of PCN challenging.
-Furthermore, we observe that when scaling above seven objective, hypervolume for PCN collapses.
-In contrast, LCN effectively scales across the objective space, leveraging the smaller non-Lorenz-dominated set.
+We focus the remainder of the discussion on comparing PCN and LCN.
+PCN demonstrates strong performance on hypervolume and EUM metrics in environments with 2 to 6 objectives.
+This is expected, since PCN is designed to learn diverse, non-Pareto-dominated solutions that directly maximize these metrics.
+However, as the number of objectives increases, LCN begins to outperform PCN, even on hypervolume and EUM.
+This suggests that LCN is capable of learning a diverse set of policies that cover a broad region of the solution space, despite primarily targeting fair solutions.

+Although this result may appear counterintuitive at first, it can be explained by the fact that the set of non-Pareto-dominated solutions grows rapidly with the number of objectives, making supervised learning significantly more difficult for PCN.
+Notably, when the number of objectives exceeds seven, PCN’s hypervolume performance collapses.
+In contrast, LCN continues to scale effectively, benefiting from the relatively smaller size of the non-Lorenz-dominated set.

-LCN consistently outperforms PCN in Sen welfare across all objectives.
+LCN consistently outperforms PCN in Sen Welfare across all objectives.
 The Sen Welfare metric, which promotes solutions balancing efficiency and equality, shows that LCN excels in generating effective policies even when the solution space is constrained.
 In particular, LCN maintains its superior performance relative to PCN even as the number of objectives increases.

-\subsection{Reference points improve training}
+\subsection{Reference Points Improve Training}